TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-ssis-issue-in-package-deployment.md

   - **Adjust memory quotas for a process.**
   - **Impersonate a client after authentication.**

-**Setting DCOM permissions:**
+### Set the DCOM permissions

-On the SQL Server machine,

-1. Open the Run prompt (Windows + R key) and type in **dcomcnfg.exe** &amp; OK to open **Component Services** window
+1. On the SQL Server machine, open the **Run** prompt (Windows + R key) and type `dcomcnfg.exe`.
+Select **OK** to open **Component Services** window.
 2. On the left pane, go to **Component Services** > **Computers** > **My Computer** > **DCOM Config** node.
-3. Under DCOM Config node, based on the version of the Microsoft SQL Server Integration services installed on the SQL Server, choose the respective &quot; **Microsoft SQL Server Integration Services** 1X.0&quot; component.
+3. Under DCOM Config node, based on the version of the Microsoft SQL Server Integration services installed on the SQL Server, choose the respective **Microsoft SQL Server Integration Services** component.

    - Microsoft SQL Server 2012 – Microsoft SQL Server Integration Services 11.0
    - Microsoft SQL Server 2014 – Microsoft SQL Server Integration Services 12.0
    - Microsoft SQL Server 2016 – Microsoft SQL Server Integration Services 13.0
    - Microsoft SQL Server 2017 – Microsoft SQL Server Integration Services 14.0
    - Microsoft SQL Server 2019 – Microsoft SQL Server Integration Services 15.0

   1. Right-click &amp; choose **Properties** of the Microsoft SQL Server Integration Services 1X.0 component.
   2. Under **Security** Tab,
     * Go to **Launch &amp; Activation Permissions** , choose **Customize** option &amp; click **Edit** button.
 Add the SQL Server Service account and/or SQL Server Agent service account under them.
 Give **Allow** permissions for **Local Launch, Remote Launch, Local Activation &amp; Remote Activation** for this account.
     * Go to **Access Permissions** , choose **Customize** option &amp; click **Edit** button.
 Add the SQL Server Service account and/or SQL Server Agent service account under them.
 Give **Allow** permissions for **Local Access, Remote Access** for this account.
-    * Go to **Configuration Permissions** , choose **Customize** option &amp; click **Edit** button.
+    * Go to **Configuration Permissions** , choose **Customize** option and select the **Edit** button.
 Add the SQL Server Service account and/or SQL Server Agent service account under them.
 Give **Allow** permissions for **Full Control, Read &amp; Special Permissions** for this account.

-4. **Reboot the SQL Server Machine** post the above changes [MANDATORY – Changes will not come into effect if reboot is not performed]
-2. If issue still persists, collect a RSOP report and to make sure that the SQL Server Service account and/or SQL Server Agent service account is added to the necessary policies as mentioned above and there is no explicit DENY permission set of these accounts at the GPO level.
+3. Reboot the SQL Server Machine to post the above changes [MANDATORY – Changes will not come into effect if reboot is not performed].
+If the issue still persists, collect a RSOP report to make sure that the SQL Server Service account and/or SQL Server Agent service account is added to the necessary policies as mentioned above and there is no explicit DENY permission set of these accounts at the GPO level.

 ## **Recommended Documents**